The Executive’s Guide to Ecommerce Email Marketing

 Fortunately, this is a very simple process with a modern email platform built for ecommerce.
 Platforms such as Klaviyo automatically collect and store all kinds of customer data from your ecommerce store, which allows you to create segments quickly and easily.

 If you’re still not convinced that the ROI is there, think again!
-We’ve recently published a case study that breaks down how we used Klaviyo email marketing to grow one client (Groove Life) from brand new to over 8 figures in revenue in just three years.
+We’ve published a case study that breaks down how we used Klaviyo email marketing to grow one client (Groove Life) from brand-new to over eight figures in revenue in just three years.

-This job is not for the entry-level marketer or an eager intern.
+This job isn’t for an entry-level marketer or an eager intern.
 It requires experience to strategically grow your list and use it skillfully to make revenue.
 If you want to win in ecommerce, hire an expert to help get your email marketing strategy in order.

-If you’d rather keep email marketing in-house, be sure to check out The Ultimate Guide to Ecommerce Email Success.
-This is an info-packed instant download that will walk you through how to implement all we discussed here and more.
-It’s the perfect way to ensure your marketing team is on the right track for success!
+If you prefer to keep email marketing in-house, check out The Ultimate Guide to Ecommerce Email Success.
+This comprehensive, quick download will show you how to put what we’ve discussed here into action.

 Looking for experienced experts to help guide your email strategy?